smartsdk/guided-tour/docs/sensors/smartspot.md

 scalable data mangement and make feasible to integrate different services and Internet of Things devices into a common and interoperable framework based on Open Standards.
 In particular, FIWARE is based on Open Standards such as OMA NGSI for the Services Interface and ETSI ISG CIM for the data models.
-HOP Ubiquitous is an active member and contributor in ETSI ISG CIM and also an active contributor in OMA; being one of pioneer and main companies working around OMA LwM2M protocol.

 In details, FIWARE has a strong role in the Smart Cities market, since the is key to the growth and functionality of Smart Cities, for this reason we are